kleinbottle/swanlotus/content/blogs/pi-of-archimedes/pi-of-archimedes.md

 When he moved from $n=6$ to $n = 12$ sides, how did Archimedes estimate the respective perimeters without the aid of trigonometry?
 He used geometry and the Pythagorean theorem, [as described online here](https://nonagon.org/ExLibris/archimedes-pi) [@bertrand2014] [and here](https://publications.azimpremjiuniversity.edu.in/3356/1/02-DaminiAndAbhishek_PiIs22By7_Final.pdf) [@damini-dhar-2020] to obtain [recurrence relations](https://en.wikipedia.org/wiki/Recurrence_relation) that gave the current perimeter from the previous one.

-For an English translation of the book _Measurement of a Circle_ by Archimedes [click on this link]({attach}auxiliary/Archimedes-Circle.pdf).
-It is the original source material from the man himself, and will give you a sense of completeness in your understanding of his method.

 Archimedes repeatedly calculated _rational approximations_ to $\pi$ until he was satisfied with the accuracy.
 The principle of the method is clearly illustrated in [@fig:six-gon;@fig:twelve-gon;@fig:twenty-four-gon;@fig:forty-eight-gon;@fig:ninety-six-gon].

 ![The estimate for $\pi$ lies between $c(6) = 3.0000 < \pi < C(6) = 3.4641$.]({attach}images/six-gon.svg){#fig:six-gon width=70% .modal-target}